rubocode/frontier.nvim/doc/design/ORIGIN.md

 ## neowatch
-Along the way I discovered that there is a standard colorscheme for modern neovim that uses a color palette that is staandard, yet at the same time employs a few more than 16 colors.
-I wasn't sure how this translates into a legacy terminal type such as _vt100_.
-But, I thought it might be interesting to design a color scheme by restricting myself to just those 20 colors.
+Along the way I discovered that there is a standard colorscheme for modern neovim that uses a color palette that a few more than 16 colors.
+I wasn't sure how this translates into a legacy terminal type.
+But, I thought it might be interesting to design a colorcheme by restricting myself to just those 20 colors.

 ### RATIONALE